mjclawrence/soci385_f21/assignments/final/final.md

 - Clearly label any figures you include.
 This means all figures should have titles for axes, plots, and legends as appropriate.

 - When possible, summarize your results so they can be interpreted by someone who is familiar with statistics but is not familiar with R output.
-Format your results in clean tables using `pander()` and `stargazer()` rather than dumping raw R output into your report.
+Format your results in clean tables rather than dumping raw R output into your report.
 (Note: we will spend time during the last class going over how to present results.)

 - There is no time limit (other than the submission deadline).

 - You are free to consult your textbook, lecture slides, notes, and previous homework assignments and problem sets.

-- Late assignments will not be accepted.
+- Late assignments will not be accepted without prior approval.

 ## OUTLINE OF REPORT